steemit/condenser/docs/STATE_MANAGEMENT.md

 # State management (Next.js stack)

-This document records how Redux state is structured in the refactored app and how it relates to the legacy Condenser Redux + Redux-Saga setup under `legacy/src/app/redux/`.
+This document records how Redux state is structured in the refactored app and how it relates to the historical Condenser Redux + Redux-Saga setup (formerly under the removed Webpack tree).

 ## Architecture decision